bucephal/Haskell-From-Basics-to-Parallelism/_posts/2023-04-30-BASIC-INTRODUCTION-TO-HASKELL-1-FUNCTIONS.md

 Functions in Haskell can only be defined and nothing else can be said about them.
 You simply define it, i.e. give it a meaning, nothing more.
 What steps the computer actually takes to calculate the result according to its parameters is not our concern.
 We only care about what it means to be the function (say) _f_, and this meaning is nothing but what should be the output for all its possible inputs.

-If this property of referential transparency is respected all the way throughout the language then the language is said to be **_pure_**.
+If this property of referential transparency is respected all the way throughout the language then it is said to be **_pure_**.
 You might wonder what the point of having a genuine pure language is, since it rules out any form of I/O. As a matter of fact I/O can't guarantee the same result all the time.
 So it would seem that a pure FP (Functional Programming) language is useless.
 No matter how smart it may be inside, if you can't communicate with it... no one really knows!

 Have no fear!
 This problem has been taken care of.
 But we won't be able to explain it all until we see those (in)famous **_monads_** (Nevertheless, we will be using I/O constructs throughout, but the actual explanations will come at a later stage.)